gurch101/gurch101.github.io/posts/notes/fiction-quotes.md

 In chess, as in life, possibility is the basis of everything.
 Every hope, every dream, every regret, every moment of living.

 We only know what we perceive.
 Everything we experience is ultimately just our perception of it.
-It's not what you look at that matters, it's what you see.
+It's not what you look at that matters, it's what you see
+.
 Never underestimate the big importance of small things.

 Every life contains many millions of decisions.
 Some big, some small.
 But every time one decision is taken over another, the outcomes differ.
 An irreversible variation occurs, which in turn leads to further variations.